Eurovision Song Contest: Special events and related competitions

 Similar international music competitions have been organised externally to the EBU.
-The Sopot International Song Festival has been held annually since 1961; between 1977 and 1980, under the patronage of the International Radio and Television Organisation (OIRT), an Eastern European broadcasting network similar to the EBU, it was rebranded as the Intervision Song Contest.
-An Ibero-American contest, the OTI Festival, was previously held among hispanophone and lusophone countries in Europe, North America and South America; and a contest for countries and autonomous regions with Turkic links, the Turkvision Song Contest, has been organised since 2013.
-Similarly, an adaption of the contest for artists in the United States, the American Song Contest, was first held in 2022 and featured songs representing U.S. states and territories.
-Adaptions of the contest for artists in Canada and Latin America are in development.
+The Sopot International Song Festival has been held annually since 1961; between 1977 and 1980, under the patronage of the International Radio and Television Organisation (OIRT), an Eastern European broadcasting union similar to the EBU, it was rebranded as the Intervision Song Contest.
+An Ibero-American contest, the OTI Festival, was held by the Organización de Televisión Iberoamericana (OTI) between 1972 and 2000 among hispanophone and lusophone broadcasters in Europe and the Americas; and a contest for countries and autonomous regions with Turkic links, the Turkvision Song Contest, has been organised since 2013.
+Similarly, an adaptation of the contest for artists in the United States, the American Song Contest, was held in 2022 and featured songs representing U.S. states and territories.
+Further adaptations of the contest were also announced for Canada and Latin America in 2022, though development on the former had been halted by 2023.
+An adaptation for Asia entered development in 2016.